ntnguyencse/ntnguyencse.github.io/content/en/authors/admin/_index.md

     url: https://ntnguyen.com/

 # Short bio (displayed in user profile at end of posts)
-bio: An engineer with expertise in system design, microservices, and Kubernetes.
+bio: A DevOps engineer with expertise in system design, microservices, cloud, and Kubernetes.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.